Since the late 1990s, the County of Maui has been working to build a new parking structure to meet a large part of the parking demand in Wailuku Town.

 Elevator with glass sides will improve safety and visibility

 The facility will support farmers markets/ festivals on the ground level

 A vendor will operate the parking structure with a percentage of fees collected coming back to the County

 View from Church Street

 Construction of the new parking structure will occur in phases.
 The access driveway from Church and Market Streets and connections into the businesses surrounding the parking lot will be developed first while leaving the majority of the municipal parking lot in operation.
 This will reduce the amount of time the municipal lot is impacted and will maintain as much public parking as possible during construction.

-The entire municipal parking lot will remain open until December 2019.
-Portions of this lot will be closed starting January 2020 due to construction of the new parking structure, and the entire lot will be completely closed starting November 2020.
-The new parking structure is anticipated to be completed in December 2021.
+The entire municipal parking lot will remain open through February 2020.
+Portions of this lot will be closed starting March 2020 due to construction of the new parking structure, and the entire lot will be completely closed starting January 2021.
+The new parking structure is anticipated to be completed in early 2022.